usgs/wdfn-blog/content/leaflet.md

   - dataRetrieval

 ---
 We are excited to use many of the JavaScript data visualizations in R using the [`htmlwidgets` package](http://www.htmlwidgets.org/) in future blog posts.
 Having decided on using [Hugo](https://gohugo.io/), one of our first tasks was to figure out a fairly straightforward way to incorporate these widgets.
-This post describes the basic prcess to get a basic `leaflet` map in our Hugo-generated blog post.
+This post describes the basic process to get a basic `leaflet` map in our Hugo-generated blog post.

 In this example, we are looking for phosphorus measured throughout Wisconsin with the `dataRetrieval` package.
-Using `dplyr`, we filter the data to sites that have records longer than 15 years, and more than 100 measurements.
+Using `dplyr`, we filter the data to sites that have records longer than 15 years, and more than 50 measurements.

 ``` r
 library(dataRetrieval)